-Compost bins gardening is about where to start, what to use and where to put all the output from your kitchen-trash.
+Compost bins gardening is about when to start, what to use and where to put all the output from your kitchen-trash.
 It's not about the cans, bottles and plastic that just go to the recycling.

-In just a few months you can turn this waste into beautiful healthy soil instead of sending it to the dump where it adds yet more problems for the local authority, and the rats will gorge on it.
+In just a few months you can turn this waste into beautiful rich soil instead of sending it to the dump where it creates yet more problems for the local-authority, and the rats will gorge on it.

-Up front, it's not about building a compost bin in the garden; frankly I don't believe in them though they do have their uses in the small garden.
-They simply don't make enough humus and unless it's quite sophisticated you're likely to break your back getting the friable material in and the goodies out.
+Up front it is not about building a compost-bin in the garden; frankly I don't believe in them though they do have their uses in the small backyard.
+They simply do not make enough humus and unless it is quite sophisticated you are likely to break your back getting the friable material in and the black gold out.

 Firstly it definitely needs a little pedal so you can open it without using your hands; they will be busy with a chopping board and knife, or some such.

-If you have to bend over to lift the lid then you're likely to put your back out, so spend the extra or it'll be costing you ten times as much at the chiropractor!
-The lumbar spine and sacroiliac joints don't like repeated bending and twisting.
+If you have to bend over repeatedly to lift the lid then you're likely to put your back out, so spend the extra or it will be costing you ten-times as much at the DC.
+The lumbar spine and sacroiliac joints do not like bending and twisting.

-Secondly it must have a plastic inner; frankly the compost bin for kitchen waste that is on its way to the garden is a pretty disgusting thing.
-A mixture of tea leaves, egg shells, slimy lettuce is exactly what the pile, or your worm farm, loves but it gets smelly and unpleasant quite quickly.
-Empty it at least every other day; and scrub it clean regularly.
+Secondly it must have a plasti-inner; frankly the compost bin for kitchen-waste that is on its way to the garden is a pretty disgusting thing.
+A mixture of tea leaves, egg shells, slimy lettuce is exactly what the pile, or your worm farm, will love but it gets smelly and unpleasant quite quickly.
+Empty it at least twice a week; and scrub it clean regularly.

-Interestingly, the contents of your compost trash can, and how often you need to empty it, give a good measure of the health of your family.
-There's strong research showing that those folk who enjoy eight or more coloured foods every day have a 35% lower all cause of death; that's massive.
+Interestingly the contents of your compost trashcan, and how often you need to empty it, gives a good measure of the wellness of your family.
+There is strong research showing that those folk who enjoy eight or more coloured foods every day have a 35% lower all-cause of death; that's massive.

-If your compost bins for gardening are filled to overflowing with pumpkin peels, onion skins, green pods and gem squash shells, salads that have passed their best too, then you can be sure that you and your family are getting plenty of those coloured foods that our bodies so desperately need for vitamins, minerals and phytochemicals.
+If your compost bins for gardening are filled to overflowing with pumpkin peels, onion skins and green pods; and gem-squash shells and salads that have passed their best too, then you can be sure that you and your family are getting plenty of those coloured foods that our bodies so desperately need.

 Compost bins gardening covers the whole spectrum from the kitchen to the pile.

-Worm farms too are not fond of the acidic fruits, so citrus, pineapples and tomatoes should go straight to the compost pile.
+Worm-farms are also not fond of the acidic fruits, so citrus, pineapples and tomatoes should perhaps go straight to the compost pile.

-The benefits of worm farms are vast; firstly they will consume all the waste in your compost bins gardening in a short time, depending on how finely they are chopped.
+The benefits of worm farms are vast; firstly they will consume all the waste in your compost bins in a short time, depending on how finely it is chopped.
 Whole potatoes take longer, for example; cut them in half.

 Secondly the vermitea that is produced is an organic liquid manure that is enormously beneficial to your plants, but do either dilute it, or water it in thoroughly, otherwise it will burn sensitive young roots.